Skip to main content Skip to footer

 Each additional 6 months £182 £500

-If the worker will be in the UK for longer than 6 months but less than a year, you must pay for at least 12 months.
+If the worker would be in the UK for longer than 6 months but less than a year, you must pay for at least 12 months.

 The full Immigration Skills Charge must be paid in one go at the outset.

-If you are still required by your employer and you continue to meet the requirements, you can extend your permission for up to 6 years or longer if you held permission under the rules in place before 6 April 2011.
+Applicants required by their employer could extend permission for up to 6 years or longer if they held permission under the rules in place before 6 April 2011 and had to pay the Immigration Health Surcharge fee.

-A Tier 2 Sponsored Skilled Worker can be accompanied by their spouse/civil partner/long term partner and children under the age of 18 to the UK.
+A Tier 2 Sponsored Skilled Worker could be accompanied by their spouse/civil partner/long term partner and children under the age of 18 to the UK.

-Each dependant must pay an Immigration Health Surcharge of £624 per year in advance for each whole or part year of the visa.
+Each dependant had to pay an Immigration Health Surcharge for each whole or part year of the visa.

-Dependants will be granted permission to stay in the UK in line with the main applicant.
+Dependants would be granted permission to stay in the UK in line with the main applicant.

-Once a Tier 2 General worker has completed 5 years continuous lawful stay In this category, they can apply for settlement provided that they are still required for the employment in question and that they are paid at or above the appropriate specified salary as defined by the Standard Occupation Codes.
+Once a Tier 2 General worker has completed 5 years continuous lawful stay in this category, they can apply for settlement provided they are still required for the employment in question and are paid at or above the appropriate specified salary as defined by the Standard Occupation Codes.

 A worker applying for indefinite leave to remain must earn £36,200 or more at the point of application for ILR (£35,800 before if the application is before 6 April 2020).
 The income requirement increases every April and will to the following levels over the next few years: